streamlineddesigns/Sparse-Mixture-of-Experts/README.md

 The approach: divide each coordinate by cell size, then truncate to integers.
 With a cell size of 10, the point (50, −30) maps to cell (5, −3).
 The point (55.5, −33.3) also maps to (5, −3) after division and truncation.
 This became my go to method for spatial hashing.

 ### Collision Detection
-Around this time, I was contracting for Color Switch.
+Around this time, I was contracting for Color Surge.
 Coincidentally, I was tackling a major problem: lag on low end mobile devices.
 I'd made several attempts, each yielding incremental improvements, but never eliminating lag entirely.

 One late night, while profiling performance, I noticed something I'd overlooked: collision detection was spiking CPU usage at specific moments.
 Specifically when the player passed groups of circles.
 Each circle used polygon colliders to match its visual shape precisely.
 Every circle had four color segments, meaning four polygon colliders, each defined by 20 vertices.